xiaoxingbobo/springbootadmin/web/README.md

 vue-element-plus-admin is positioned as a background integration scheme, which is not suitable for secondary development as a basic template.
 Because it integrates many functions that you may not use, it will cause a lot of code redundancy.
 If your project doesn't pay attention to this problem, you can also directly carry out secondary development based on it.

-If you need a basic template, please switch to the `tempalte` branch. `Tempalte` simply integrates some common layout functions such as layout and dynamic menu, which is more suitable for developers to carry out secondary development.
+If you need a basic template, please switch to the `tempalte` branch. `Tempalte` simply integrates some sysCommon layout functions such as layout and dynamic menu, which is more suitable for developers to carry out secondary development.

 ## Feature